 On 18 April 1980, Zimbabwe was declared independent and strategies were put in place to restore ownership of the land and its riches, to the locals.

-42 years later, the struggle for the majority of Zimbabweans to; not only own a piece of their land, but also to just survive…..obtain the basics....continues! - #Free Wiwa - Job Sikhala! https://www.change.org/FREEDOM4_Job_Sikhala
+43 years later, the struggle for the majority of Zimbabweans to; not only own a piece of their land, but also to just survive…..obtain the basics....continues! - #Free Wiwa - Job Sikhala! https://www.change.org/FREEDOM4_Job_Sikhala

-Zimbabwe is now a cashless, jobless, opinion quashed land riddled with potholes and empty mine holes, God knows where those mine contents went.
-From Gukurahundi to foiled bearers cheques, to Gold smuggling, to bond notes @1300:1 USD; the nation has suffered all facets of abuse and Zimbabweans emotions, aspirations and pockets are just rags!
+Zimbabwe is now a cashless, jobless, opinion quashed, land riddled with potholes and empty mine holes, God knows where those mine contents went.
+From Gukurahundi, to foiled bearers cheques, to Gold smuggling, to bond notes @1300:1 USD; the nation has suffered all facets of abuse and Zimbabweans emotions, aspirations and pockets are just rags!

 Should you require more information, please contact our Marketing Team on